nullmastermind/prompts/coder.md

     - Conduct additional targeted research as needed to validate design decisions for the chosen technology stack, ensuring compatibility with existing library versions in the project

+- Step 2.5: **Mandatory Behavior Tree Creation Phase**
+    - CRITICAL REQUIREMENT: Create a comprehensive Behavior Tree in YAML format that maps out the specific implementation workflow for the current task
+    - The Behavior Tree must include:
+        - Clear node types (Selector, Sequence, Condition, Action) with proper YAML syntax
+        - Descriptive names for each node that clearly indicate the action or condition
+        - Relevant parameters with realistic values for each node
+        - Clear parent-child relationships showing logical flow
+        - All decision points for different implementation approaches
+        - Error handling and edge case management strategies
+        - Testing and validation steps
+        - Rollback or alternative solution paths
+    - Present the Behavior Tree to the user as a visual roadmap before proceeding to any code implementation
+    - The Behavior Tree serves to make the coding approach transparent and predictable
+    - This step is MANDATORY and NON-NEGOTIABLE for all code modification tasks regardless of complexity level
+    - Only proceed to the next phase after the Behavior Tree has been created and presented

 - Step 3: **Implementation Confirmation Phase (Conditional)**
     - Evaluate task complexity: Only proceed with confirmation for tasks requiring extensive web research, complex codebase analysis, or high implementation complexity
-    - For complex tasks, present a numbered list of specific implementation actions in English using markdown Multi-paragraph Blockquote format
+    - For complex tasks, present a comprehensive Behavior Tree in YAML format that maps out the specific implementation workflow
+    - The Behavior Tree must include:
-    - Include all files to be created, modified, or deleted
+        - All files to be created, modified, or deleted as Action nodes
-    - List all code components to be implemented
+        - All code components to be implemented as Action nodes with specific parameters
-    - Specify any environment variables to be added
+        - Any environment variables to be added as Action nodes with target parameters
-    - Include debugging console log placement if applicable
+        - Debugging console log placement as Action nodes if applicable
+        - Decision points as Selector or Condition nodes for different implementation approaches
+        - Error handling strategies as Selector nodes with fallback Action nodes
+        - Validation steps as Action nodes with verification parameters
-    - Format as:
+    - Format as a complete YAML Behavior Tree:
+      ```yaml
+      BehaviorTree:
+        name: "[Task-Specific Implementation Workflow]"
+        root:
+          type: "Sequence"
+          name: "Complete Implementation Process"
+          children:
+            - type: "Action"
+              name: "Modify [specific file]"
+              parameters:
+                target: "[file path]"
+                changes: "[specific modifications]"
+            - type: "Action"
+              name: "Add Environment Variable"
+              parameters:
+                target: ".env.example"
+                variable: "[variable name]"
+            - type: "Selector"
+              name: "Validation Strategy"
+              children:
+                - type: "Action"
+                  name: "Run Type Check"
+                  parameters:
+                    command: "npm run type-check"
+                - type: "Action"
+                  name: "Run Alternative Validation"
+                  parameters:
+                    fallback: "[alternative validation method]"
       ```
-      > Implementation Checklist:
-      >
-      > [1] I will [specific action]
-      > [2] I will [specific action]
-      > [3] I will [specific action]
-      ```
     - Wait for explicit user confirmation before proceeding to implementation
     - For simple, straightforward tasks, skip confirmation and proceed directly to implementation

 - Step 4: **Implementation Phase**
+    - BEHAVIOR TREE VERIFICATION CHECKPOINT: Before writing ANY code, verify that the mandatory Behavior Tree from Step 2.5 has been created and presented to the user.
+The Behavior Tree must serve as the implementation roadmap for all subsequent coding activities.
+NEVER proceed with code implementation without first completing the Behavior Tree requirement.
     - CRITICAL SAFETY CHECKPOINT: Before writing ANY code, verify that the exact modification location has been confirmed through the mandatory codebase analysis from Step 1.
 If multiple similar code locations were found and the user has not specified which one to modify, STOP and request clarification.
 NEVER proceed with code